-The good news is that course creators at this stage of their journey have already created a foundation on which to expand their business to reach a B2B audience.
-In this blog post I’m going to discuss some of the simple steps you can take today to successfully evolve from selling courses business to consumer (B2C) and begin selling your courses in bulk to other businesses (B2B) and groups – or should I say, making the “B2B leap.”
+The good news is that your business is at a stage of its journey where you have already created a foundation on which to expand and reach a B2B audience.
+In this blog post you will learn simple steps you can take today to successfully evolve from selling courses business to consumer (B2C) and begin selling your courses in bulk to other businesses (B2B) and groups – making the “B2B leap.”

 This post will be covering:

 - The customer journey from B2C and growing to B2B

 - The difference between B2C and B2B